Etol1LC/rmp/README.md

 Also you'll need Vim.

 Download the folder an cd in into it. open the rmp.pd file in Pure Data.
 Go to your terminal.
-Execute rmp.sh file and it will open up the cheat.rmp file with Vim.
+Execute rmp.sh file and it will open up the cheat.rmp file in Vim.

+## Basic Guide

+vl -10 2000; (-10db in 2000ms)
+ex1 t|t>>8; (bytebeat)

+Don't use spaces inside the bytebeat expression.
+Evaluate code with <F2>.
+Every message must end with ;

 ## Contact Information